Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Discussion

 \section{Discussion}

 The main goal of this work is a systematic exploration of the acoustic mode activity in the vicinity of the BL.
-We do this in a rather simple but easy to control setup, with the Mach number $\M$ being the only free parameter distinguishing our runs.
-The initial distribution of the disk surface density is chosen to ensure a flat profile of vortensity $\zeta$, to avoid possible biases related to the initial conditions.
+We do this in a rather simple but easy to control setup, with the Mach number $\M$ being the only key parameter of our runs.
+The initial distribution of the disk surface density is chosen to ensure a flat vortensity profile, to avoid possible biases related to the initial conditions.

-The equation of state that we use in this work --- {\it globally} isothermal --- greatly simplifies our analysis of the angular momentum and mass transport in the near-BL region that will be presented in Coleman et al. (in prep).
-This is crucial since recent studies \citep{Lin2015,Miranda-ALMA,Miranda-Cooling} have shown that the often used {\it non-barotropic, locally} isothermal equation of state leads to non-conservation of the angular momentum flux carried by the waves even in the absence of explicit dissipation.
-Use of the barotropic globally isothermal equation of state also allows us to not worry about the long-term heating/cooling effects on the disk temperature, reducing the number of physical parameters that we need to follow.
+The equation of state used in this work --- {\it globally} isothermal --- greatly simplifies the analysis of the angular momentum and mass transport in the near-BL region (Coleman et al., in prep), since recent studies \citep{Lin2015,Miranda-ALMA,Miranda-Cooling} have shown that the often used {\it non-barotropic, locally} isothermal equation of state leads to non-conservation of the angular momentum flux carried by the waves even in the absence of explicit dissipation.
+Our equation of state also allows us to not worry about the long-term effects of heating/cooling on the disk thermal state.

-While carrying out this exploration we discovered new types of hydrodynamic wave-like phenomena that emerge in the inner disk near the stellar surface.
-Probably the most interesting are the vortex-driven waves (\S \ref{sect:vortex}), and we already covered their origin and properties at length in \S\ref{sect:vortex_disc}.
+While carrying out this exploration we discovered new types of hydrodynamic wave-like phenomena that emerge in the disk near the stellar surface.
+Probably the most interesting are the vortex-driven waves, and we already covered their origin and properties at length in \S\S\ref{sect:vortex},\ref{sect:vortex_disc}.
 In the following we provide a discussion of several other notable results of our simulations, among them the analysis of the regular acoustic (\S\ref{sect:acoustic}) and other (\S\ref{sect:disk-only}) modes, as well as the dependence of their harmonic content on $\M$.